 The easiest way to avoid the unnecessary stress of an upset customer is to ensure that their orders are fulfilled and shipped quickly and accurately.
 To do so, you must have an optimized picking, packing and shipping process that ensures orders are both accurate and received by your customers in a timely manner.
 A few simple fulfillment metrics to help understand your fulfillment speed and accuracy include:

 - Speed = Production Pick Rate (Orders picked over hours worked)

 - Accuracy = Rate of Order Accuracy (Number of 100% Accurate Orders over Total Orders Shipped)

 Costs & Waste

 In addition to measuring your fulfillment operations, you must also take a close look at the various costs associated with your fulfillment.
 The hard costs associated with fulfillment continue to rise on a regular basis, this includes fees associated with annual carrier rate increases, rising costs in storage and materials, increasing labor and insurance costs — and more.
 However, online retailers must strive to keep fulfillment costs low, to remain competitive in their marketplace with low-cost shipping options.
 While it may not be a direct measurement, you should compare and optimize your shipping rates on an ongoing basis.
-Other fulfillment metrics that will reveal areas to improve on costs and waste include:
+Other order fulfillment metrics that will reveal areas to improve on costs and waste include: